denimandsteel/vdw/events/_posts/2017-05-09-museum_of_anthropology_exhibition_design_tour.md

 dayOfWeek: Wed
 dayOfMonth: May 09
 title: "Museum of Anthropology Exhibition Design Tour"
 description: "As spaces of cultural preservation, engagement, and reflection, museums present interesting design challenges in both their architecture and the exhibitions themselves.
 Exhibition Designer and Producer Skooker Broome will lead a tour of the Museum of Anthropology at UBC, starting from Arthur Erikson's iconic 1976 building design and looking at the process behind three current exhibitions.
-Don't miss this rare opportunity to see behind the scenes and learn the design process of cultural engagement.<br> <br> Optionally combine with the Morris and Helen Belkin Art Gallery tour, also in the UBC cultural district. https://www.picatic.com/CombinedUBCdesignTours"
+Don't miss this rare opportunity to see behind the scenes and learn the design process of cultural engagement.<br> <br> <a href=\"https://www.picatic.com/CombinedUBCdesignTours\">Optionally combine with the Morris and Helen Belkin Art Gallery Tour</a>, also in the UBC cultural district. "
 startTime: 3 - 4  pm
 endTime:
 type: Design Spaces